The purpose of this blog is to tell stories.

 - Film and television (Doctor Who, Charlie Chan, film noir, art vs. artist)

-- Epidemiology, statistics and public health (significance testing, walkability)
+- Epidemiology, statistics and public health (data art, significance testing, walkability)

 - Baseball/football (Philadelphia Phillies, Jamie Moyer, sabermetrics; Philadelphia Eagles)